Derpitron/fossradar/README.md

 **Special Thanks**:
 - All contributors to the Radar platform
-- FOSSRadar.in community for testing and feedback
+- FOSSRadar.dev community for testing and feedback
 - Open source community for inspiration

 ---